hds-sandbox/bulk_RNAseq_course/develop/07_exploratory_analysis.md

 To explore the similarity of our samples, we will be performing sample-level QC using Principal Component Analysis (PCA) and hierarchical clustering methods.
-These methods/tools allow us to check **how well similar the replicates are to each other** (clustering) and **to make sure that the experimental condition is the major source of variation** in the data.
+These methods/tools allow us to check **how similar the replicates are to each other** (clustering) and **to make sure that the experimental condition is the major source of variation** in the data.
 Sample-level QC can also help identify any samples behaving like outliers; we can further explore any potential outliers to determine whether they need to be removed prior to DE